farfar336/Employee-Shift-Schedule/README.md

 **Assumptions**
--If clock in time is equal to clock out time, then that employee has missed their shift
+1. If clock in time is equal to clock out time, then that employee has missed their shift

 **Technologies Used**
 -Language: Javascript